Pansy Potter: Original run (1938-1947)

 Potter debuted in Pansy Potter the Strong Man's Daughter in issue 21.
 McNeill illustrated her stories until he had to abandon his career to draw maps in the Second World War.
 Hairy Dan's creator Basil Blackaller continued the series until sometime in 1944 and was succeeded by Sam Fair for three years.
 Fair's final story appeared in issue 325.

 In Wonderland era (1949-1955)

-In 1949, Potter starred in a new funny strip that became a full-page spread on the back cover.
-It was Pansy Potter in Wonderland where Potter accidentally walks into Wonderland through a wishing well and meets characters from nursery rhymes.
+In 1949, Potter starred in a new funny strip that became a full-page spread on the back cover: Pansy Potter in Wonderland.
+In the strip, Potter accidentally walks into Wonderland through a wishing well and meets characters from nursery rhymes.
 The Beano celebrated its run by making it the first series on the back cover to be in colour.
 From issue 369, Pansy Potter in Wonderland had over 200 stories designed by James Clark.
 When Potter returned home, Clark continued creating her stories until the new Pansy Potter series ended in issue 652.